 ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY ANDREW BROOKES, NATIONAL PHYSICAL LABORATORY / SCIENCE PHOTO LIBRARY

 Using a manganese bath.
-Physicist using an automated arm (top) to transfer a neutron source container (small sphere) into the smaller of the two manganese baths (large spheres).
+Physicists attaching a neutron source container (small sphere) to an automated arm that will insert it into the manganese baths (large metal spheres).
 Neutrons are normally stable particles found in the centre of an atom.
 However, they are emitted by certain radioactive materials, such as the isotope californium-252 (Cf-252).
 The manganese bath measures neutron emission rate, the number of neutrons emitted per second by radioactive neutron sources.
 Photographed at the National Physical Laboratory, in Teddington, UK.

 Model release available.
 Property release not required.